mskian/cricket-api-nodejs/README.md

 - Live Match Data - `http://localhost:3000/live`
 - Get Live data from the URL - `http://localhost:3000/score?url=<Live Match URL>`

+**Note**

+API Caching, CORS and API Rate limit Was Enabled by default you can update the settings accoding to your usage - Files are Located in `/routes/` folder

 ## Requirements 📑

-- Server With Latest LTS Node.JS Support and Nginx
+- Server With Latest LTS Node.JS Support and Nginx (For Self Host)
 - HTTPS for Secure SSL Connection

 (OR)